blaze/blaze/docs/source/interactivity.rst

 Blaze *interactive expressions* are like normal expressions but their leaves may hold on to a concrete data resource (like a DataFrame or SQL database.)
-This embeds a specific data context, providing uesr interface improvements at the cost of full generality.
+This embeds a specific data context, providing user interface improvements at the cost of full generality.